 CREATE produces and distributes magazines to our clubCREATE members around Australia every three months.
 The magazines are divided into two versions, one for our members aged 12 years and under, and one for members aged 13 to 25 years old.
 The magazines allow our members to keep connected to one another by reading stories about other children and young people in care, while also providing information about being in care, and featuring fun stuff like competitions, recipes, and jokes.
-The magazines also include a 'Round-Up', providing members a summary of what has been happening and what events are coming up in their state or territory. clubCREATE members aged 5 to 18 receive a hard copy of the magazine in the mail unless they indicate they wish to receive over 18 years receive an electronic copy of the magazine by email
+The magazines also include a 'Round-Up', providing members a summary of what has been happening and what events are coming up in their state or territory. clubCREATE members aged 5 to 18 receive a hard copy of the magazine in the mail unless they indicate they wish to receive the magazine electronically. clubCREATE members under 5 and over 18 years receive an electronic copy of the magazine by email unless they indicate they wish to receive a hard copy.